Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 * As a user I can access media links so that i can discover more of authors work or contact trough other means
 * As a registered user I can write a product review so that i can give an honest feedback
 * As a user I can like products so that i can save them to wishlist for future reference
+* As a user I can read about page so that i can know more about site or owner

 ### Wireframes